-Better view of future water safety
+Better insight into future water safety

-Resilient coast
+Resilient coastline

 Winter beach recreation